1996 UEFA Cup Winners' Cup final

-The 1996 UEFA Cup Winners' Cup Final was a football match contested between Paris Saint-Germain of France and Rapid Wien of Austria.
+The 1996 UEFA Cup Winners' Cup final was a football match contested between Paris Saint-Germain of France and Rapid Wien of Austria.
 It was the final match of the 1995–96 UEFA Cup Winners' Cup and the 36th Cup Winners' Cup final.
 The final was held at King Baudouin Stadium in Brussels on 8 May 1996, hosting its first European club final since the scenes of the Heysel Stadium disaster eleven years prior.
 Paris Saint-Germain won the match 1–0, thanks to a free kick from Bruno Ngotty.

-Excluding their victory in the 2001 Intertoto Cup, this remains the last occasion in club history where PSG has won a major European competition.